How do you calculate overtime pay in Washington?

 Piece rate employees in Washington are paid a fixed amount for each unit of work completed.
 For hours worked over 40 in a week, the employee gets an extra 0.5 times their regular rate per hour, in addition to their full piece rate earnings.

-- Identify the overtime hours: If the employee worked 49 hours, the overtime hours would be nine (49 – 40).
+If the employee worked 49 hours, the overtime hours would be nine: (49 hours – 40 hours = 9 overtime hours).

 The second way to calculate overtime for piece rate employees:

 If agreed beforehand, overtime can be paid at 1.5 times the piece rate for each piece produced during overtime hours.
-The piece rate should be the same as the one used during regular hours and must ensure that employees earn at least the minimum wage per hour.
+The piece rate must stay the same as regular hours and ensure at least minimum wage.

 To calculate overtime for flat-rate employees in Washington, employees should divide their weekly earnings by the hours worked.